naoh87/lettucef/README.md

 But some api is not compatible with scala mind.

-This library hide the troublesome matters when you use Lettuce.
+This library hide the matters when you use Lettuce.

 # Missions